fbpx

 The way they work is by acting on neurotransmitters that control our gut motility.

-Medical prokinetics include Domperidone (often used for sickness), Naltrexone, Erythromycin, Prucalopride.
-These last three are taken at a very low dose to create the prokinetic effect, at a higher dose they have antibiotic effects.
+Medical agents affecting motility include Domperidone (often used for sickness), Prucalopride, Naltrexone, or Erythromycin.
+These last two are taken at a very low dose to create the prokinetic effect.

 Herbal prokinetic supplements